artalar/reatom/docs/src/content/docs/recipes/typescript.md

 })
 ```

-It is recommended to use `strict:true`, or `strictNullChecks: true` in the tsconfig.json project for better experience
+It is recommended to set `strict: true` or `strictNullChecks: true` in your `tsconfig.json` project for a better experience.

 ```ts
 /* strictNullChecks: true */